-The Board completed the process in 43 applications making a total of 16,648 at the end of the year.
+The Board completed the process in 2 applications in 2016 making a total of 16,650 at the end of the year.

-The Board is now discharging its final duties and subject to the outcome of the judicial reviews currently before the Courts the nature of the ongoing work of the Board is limited.
-The Board is working with a reduced staff of (currently) six civil servants who continue to carry out their work to the highest standards of the public service.
+The Board is now discharging its final duties and subject to the outcome of one judicial review currently before the Courts the nature of the ongoing work of the Board is limited.
+The Board is working with a reduced staff of (currently) five civil servants who continue to carry out their work to the highest standards of the public service.
 The Board would like to express its appreciation to Ms. Mary O'Reilly, Acting Secretary to the Board and would also like to thank Ms. Sharon Moohan who acts as Solicitor to the Board.
-Ms. Moohan, along with Ms. Lucy Scaife B.L., and Mr. Fintan Valentine B.L., continued to provide legal advice to the Board throughout 2015.
+Ms. Moohan, along with Ms. Lucy Scaife B.L., and Mr. Fintan Valentine B.L., continued to provide legal advice to the Board throughout 2016.